Mining One Bitcoin: Time, Difficulty, and Profitability

 table of contents

 Mining Bitcoin is an industrial‑scale task.
 Asking how long it takes to mine 1 BTC is like asking how long it takes to assemble one dump truck.
-It’s the wrong target.
+It’s the wrong angle.
 At a factory equipped with the latest technology, with millions of dollars invested — not that long.
-But if you fantasize about mining a Bitcoin solo (building your own dump truck from scratch) — you might not live long enough, and toward the end you’ll realize you’ve spent your entire life on the wrong thing.
+But if you fantasize about mining a Bitcoin solo (building your own dump truck from scratch) — you might not live long enough, and toward the end you’ll realize you’d spent your entire life on the wrong thing.

 In this article, we’ll try to dispel the most common beginner misconceptions and also suggest more achievable goals — without completely ruling out the possibility of mining 1 Bitcoin on your own.